brynphillips/py-rename-exchange/README.md

 # install

-To utilize this tool download/clone this repo first, then:
+To install this tool download/clone this repo first, then:

 ```console
 $ pip install .
 ```

+# usage

+`py-rename-exchange-cli path1 path2`

 # build